What is Macroeconomics vs Microeconomics?

-As the name suggests, Microeconomics studies the decisions made by individual and business concerning the distribution of resources and prices of goods and services.
+As the name suggests, Microeconomics studies the decisions made by individuals and businesses concerning the distribution of resources and prices of goods and services.
 It deals with a specific industry or a sector, the connections of firms and households in the market.
 While saying so we also take into consideration the taxes and other regulations that have been created by governments.
-It primarily focuses on the supply, demand and other forces that define the price levels of good and services in the economy.
+It primarily focuses on the supply, demand, and other forces that define the price levels of goods and services in the economy.

 Microeconomics would study how a company could lower its prices to increase its product demand in the market.

-On the other hand Macroeconomics, studies the behavior of not only particular company or industries but whole economy.
-It includes understanding how unemployment, price levels, growth rate affects the economy wide aspects such as the Gross National Product (GNP).
+On the other hand, Macroeconomics, studies the behavior of not only particular companies or industries but the whole economy.
+It includes understanding how unemployment, price levels, growth rate affects the economy-wide aspects such as the Gross National Product (GNP).

 Macroeconomics would look at how an increase/decrease in net imports would affect a nation’s capital account.

 Looking at the two differences between macroeconomics vs microeconomics we could say that when we study an individual paper mill manufacturing paper, it would be microeconomics but if we study the whole paper manufacturing sector of the economy it would be macroeconomics.